 The HydraWash™ tool is connected to TCP guns and the workstring.
 When running in hole, full circulation through the HydraWash™ tool is possible and hence, tripping speed is determent by the TCP gun supplier.

 A larger ball is dropped to activate the hydraulic release system that separates the HydraWash™ Jetting Tool from the Cement Stinger.
+The plugging material can now be pumped as per HydraWell procedure.

 ->> Fill in your details and get your copy now: